podaac/feature-translation-service/docs/user-guide/pagination.md

 }
 ```

-Or if your request keeps returning a time out error message:
+Or if your request keeps returning a time out error message.

 Sample request with a timeout: